cryptax/techweb/weewx.md

 deb [arch=all] http://weewx.com/apt/python3 buster main
 ```

 [Upgrading to v5](https://www.weewx.com/docs/5.0/upgrade/#sqlite_root-is-now-relative-to-weewx_root) introduces lots a difference I haven't yet covered in this manual.
+For example, there is a unique tool named `weectl`, instead of `wee_extension` and others.

 Currently, I have downgraded back to v4.10.2 until I  have time to cope with the new changes:

 ```
 sudo apt install weewx=4.10.2-1